top of page

 3. Integration and Application

 Each session concludes with clear steps to apply between appointments, supporting the integration of insight into daily life.
-These practices help consolidate what has shifted in the session and keep the work moving in the periods between.

 The work doesn't stop when the session ends.
+The between session times is often when the magic happens.

 "Patients who master a troubling symptom in one area of their lives find themselves overcoming other problems in other areas."